citrusui/me/blog/_posts/2016-04-30-compiling-git-on-ios.md

 title: Compiling Git on iOS
 description: Set up a development environment on your device so you can compile Git!
 image: git.png
-tags: cydia, developer, guide, ios, jailbreak
+tags: cydia developer guide ios jailbreak
 ---

 Before we begin, you will need a few prerequisites: